 Mac Pro: Size and build

-To the touch, it feels premium, its metal outer reassuringly pristine, but visually it's a product built to be divisive.
-Our early images on our social networks lead to a variety of comparisons, from biscuit jars to coffee machines, but we’d argue it’s Apple’s most iconic design in years, part Harman Kardon Soundtsticks, part Darth Vader.
+The unit feels premium, its aluminium shell reassuringly pristine, yet is a product built to be divisive.
+Early images on our social networks led to a variety of comparisons, from biscuit jars to coffee machines, but we’d argue it’s Apple’s most iconic design in years, part Harmon Kardon Soundsticks, part Death Star.

 Mac Pro: Features

-Being a top-of-the-line desktop, the Mac Pro is, as you'd expect, hugely customisable.
-At entry-level pricing you get a 3.7GHz quad core Xeon processor, a pair of AMD FirePro D300 graphics processors with 2GB of VRAM apiece, 12GB RAM and 256GB of flash storage, though if your wallet’s as deep as your love of raw computing grunt, you can get that up to a 12-core Xeon E5 processor with D500 GPUs, 16GB RAM and 1TB of space in no time; real pros will need to.
+That power, of course, will vary massively depending on what setup you’re rocking, as a raft of custom options are available.
+At the entry level of £2,499 you get a none-too-shabby 3.7GHz quadcore Xeon processor, a pair of AMD FirePro D300 graphics processors with 2GB of VRAM apiece, 12GB RAM and 256GB of flash storage.
+However, if your wallet’s as deep as your love of raw computing grunt, you can get into eight-core and 12-core setups without breaking sweat.

 Mac Pro: Performance